Cat Compulsive Disorders

 Solving this kind of behavior issue takes a very high level of expertise and of all the cat behavior issues, we strongly recommend never attempting to solve it on your own.
-We have worked with many clients whose cats had various forms of compulsiveness, and with great success.
+We have worked with many clients whose cats had various forms of compulsiveness, and with long lasting success.
 We invite you to book your consultation today in order to give your cat, and you, relief!
 Dr. Jim Shultz performs in-home consultations locally only.

-Excerpt from Mieshelle Nagleschneider’s book, The Cat Whisperer, on Cat Compulsive Issues
+Excerpt from Mieshelle Nagelschneider’s book, The Cat Whisperer, on Cat Compulsive Issues

 FELINE HYPERESTHESIA SYNDROME